aradhakrishnanGFDL/gfdl-aws-analysis/doc/quickstartdoc.md

             The above will ensure the conda environments you create reside in the above location and more importantly persistent in your sessions (even if you stop the server and come back later)

-            ii)Make sure you always git commit the scripts you’re working on and pull/push to not rely on the JupyterHub servers for archival. iii)Alternatively, you could install packages using pip or conda from within your notebook, but that will only be active for the current session.
+            **ii)**Make sure you always git commit the scripts you’re working on and pull/push to not rely on the JupyterHub servers for archival.
+            **iii)**Alternatively, you could install packages using pip or conda from within your notebook, but that will only be active for the current session.

+**Contribute**

 Notebook examples to just get started!
 Please expand upon and feel free to contribute more examples (to the following github repo) using the CMIP6 data in S3.

 https://github.com/aradhakrishnanGFDL/gfdl-aws-analysis/

 Examples are found here: https://github.com/aradhakrishnanGFDL/gfdl-aws-analysis/tree/master/examples

-**Example-1 **
+**Example-1**

 What is available in S3 esgf-world bucket?